Do It Yourself (or DIY) information includes answers to the following questions:

 - How Do I Choose Door Handing and Swing?

-- How Do I Choose the Right Bore Position?
+- How Do I Choose the Right Bore Position (for Hardware)?

 - How Do I Care for My Door?

-The first step in measuring the height and width of your new door is to measure the rough opening where the door will be placed.
+The first step in measuring the width and height of your new door is to measure the rough opening where the door will be placed.
 Rough opening means the opening of the stud wall structure prior to installing the door frame (door jamb).
-The process for determining the door height and width needed for your rough opening is as follows:
+The process for determining the door width and height needed for your rough opening is as follows:

-If you are framing the rough opening for a new door (i.e. constructing the wall stud frame), just reverse the measurements above (i.e. select your desired finished door height and add 2-1/2” to this measurement, then select your desire finished door width and add 2” to this measurement).
+If you are framing the rough opening for a new door (i.e., constructing the wall stud frame), just reverse the measurements above (select your desired finished door width and add 2” to this measurement, then select your desired finished door height and add 3” to this measurement).

 Why does the opening need to be larger than the door and its jamb?
 First, the additional space provides room to adjust the door and jamb to the rough opening.
 The stud wall structures of rough openings are not always plumb and square, so providing extra space allows the installer to “shim” the jamb for a perfectly plumb, level and square door installation.
-Second, the additional height allows space for flooring material above the sub-floor such as carpeting, wood, tile for Interior doors, or the threshold for Exterior Doors.
+Second, the additional height allows space for flooring material above the sub-floor such as carpeting, wood, or tile.
 Last, walls may expand and contract slightly with the natural humidity and moisture changes that occur with changing seasons.
-So the extra space allows for minor adjustments to your door fit, as necessary.
+So, the extra space allows for minor adjustments to your door fit, as necessary.

 To choose the proper jamb width for your pre-hung door, you must determine the thickness of the wall where your door will be placed.
 Wall thickness includes the wall stud plus the sheetrock thickness.
 Normally, either 2×4 or 2×6 studs are used for wall framing.
 Sheetrock is usually either 1/2” thick or 5/8” thick.
 Determine your wall stud and sheetrock thickness and then use the charts below to select the proper jamb width to match your application.